Forec/cloud-storage/README.md

 ## Update-Logs
 * 2016-10-17: Build repository.
+* 2016-10-21: Add basic packages and test cases.
+Only packages.

 # License
 All codes in this repository are licensed under the terms you may find in the file named "LICENSE" in this directory.